Pain Management FAQ

 How do I get into your pain management program?

-We need certain information which we'll list below.
-When we get those documents from you, one of our doctors will review your case to determine if we are your best fit.
-If the doctor determines that we’re the best fit for you, you'll be accepted into our pain management program.
-You'll be called to set up your first appointment immediately.
+We need certain information which is listed below.
+When we get the documents from you, one of our doctors will review your case, If the doctor determines that we’re the best fit for you, you’ll be accepted into our pain management program in Florida.
+You’ll be called to set up your first appointment immediately.

 – Recent MRI